 "Reserves" refers to any print and media materials that instructors request to be set aside for student use throughout the duration of a course.

-Print and media reserve items are searchable using IUCAT Class Reserves.
+Print and media reserve items are searchable using IUCAT Course Reserves.
 Search using Instructor Name, Course Number, or Course Name.
-Please review our Class Reserves Circulation Policies.
+Please review our Course Reserves Circulation Policies.

 Instructors: Request a Print or Media Item Be Placed on Reserve